The Devonshire Group is made up of a number of related businesses:

 For how long do we keep data?

-If your application for employment is unsuccessful, we will hold your data on file for no longer than six months after the end of the relevant recruitment process.
+If your application for employment is unsuccessful, we will hold your data on file for no longer than twelve months after the end of the relevant recruitment process.
 At the end of that period your data is deleted or destroyed.

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personnel file and retained during your employment.
 The periods for which your data will be held are available in our data retention policy.